Avinash793/OAS-file-and-Swagger-Tutorial/README.md

 # OAS-file-and-Swagger-Tutorial
-This repository contains tutorial on how to write Open API Specification file in swagger editor and use swagger tool to generate client side code in various languages.
+Assignment on how to write OAS file using Swagger Editor, generate API documentation automatically using Swagger UI and use OAS file to generate client or server side code automatically using Swagger CodeGen in different programming languages.

+Swagger is tool to create and use REST API defintions.
+You write Open API Specification file using [swagger editor] (http://editor.swagger.io/)